miaomiaonana/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 - **Catch the craze**

 Binance not only leads the trend but also reacts to the trends and hot themes in the market very quickly.
-When Defi is getting popular in 2019, Binance started Binance smart chain, with BRC20 tokens.
+When Defi is getting popular in 2019, Binance started Binance smart chain [5], with BRC20 tokens.
 BSC empowers its users to build their decentralised apps and digital assets, just like a copycat of Ethereum, but faster.
 It is EVM Compatible, using POS, with only 3s block time.
 When talking about the defi summer in 2020, apart from the famous defi apps on Ethereum, a lot of BSC Defi apps also play an important role in that summer.
 Crypto narratives keep evolving from Defi to Gamefi, NFT, and Binance have never been absent from them.

 ## Landscape